Trading VIX Futures: What You Need to Know

 Supply and Demand

-Another vital point to mention is that the minimum tick value of a VX contract is $0.05, which translates to a bid-ask spread of $0.05.
-With a contract multiplier of $1,000, a $0.05 tick represents $50 in actual profits or losses.
-So, a trader would lose $50 by purchasing at the asking price and selling at the bidding price, or vice versa.
+Another vital point to mention is that the minimum tick value of a VX contract is $0.01, which translates to a bid-ask spread of $0.01.
+With a contract multiplier of $1,000, a $0.01 tick represents $10 in actual profits or losses.
+So, a trader would lose $10 by purchasing at the ask price and selling at the bid price, or vice versa (assuming a $0.01 bid-ask spread)

 Regarding the settlement value, each VIX futures contract will settle to the value of VRO on the Wednesday morning that is 30 calendar days prior to the subsequent standard S&P 500 Index options expiration.
 The VRO settlement value comes from a VIX-style calculation on that Wednesday morning.